Below, we’ve put together a six step success plan that can help you manage your study time as well as your life’s other commitments.

 - Plan – Look at your course and work out when you want to complete each study period.
 Be realistic about when you think you can have work completed.

 Once you have your schedule, spend ten minutes each week to plan your weekly study sessions.
-Also, look for small slots of time where you would usually not do much, like travelling on the train, and plan to use those times to read.

 3) Break study into small sized chunks

 To keep our brains performing at peak it’s best to study for 50 minutes, then take a 10 minute break.
 Having short study sessions every day or every few days ensures that the material remains fresh in your mind, and gives you time to consider what you’re learning.